mgadaphy/dicom-research/README.md

 5. Add multiple shapes by clicking "Add Shape" and selecting tools
 6. Remove shapes by clicking "Remove Shape" and then clicking on shapes
 7. Add clinical findings, confidence level, and notes
-8. Click "Save" to save the annotation
+8. Click "Save" to save the annotation to the database

 ### Managing Annotations
 - Saved annotations appear in the list on the right sidebar
 - Click "Edit" on an annotation to modify it
 - Click "Delete" to remove an annotation
 - Only the creator of an annotation can edit or delete it
+- Annotations persist between sessions and server restarts

 ### Consensus Review
 1. Access the consensus viewer for studies with multiple reviews